 Splash Point, Rhyl is quite a popular fish spot with the local fishing fraternity, it’s another easy accessible fishing mark along this stretch of the North Wales coast.
 It is generally fished on the incoming tide, 2 hours up 2 down.

 Fishing onto a sandy bottom the area is snag free (avoiding the groynes and sea defence rocks).
 There is no need for a tripod here as you can use the rails which run the length of the prom.
 There are a few benches around and it’s generally a comfortable fishing venue.
 Just be aware of bikes and bait snaffling dogs.

-From May to August if fished at low tide there is a good chance of catching smoothhounds in the area.
+From May to August if fished at low tide there is a good chance of catching Smoothhounds in the area.
 They are quite abundant along this section of coastline, all the way down to Talacre.
 Peeler crab is the number one bait if you do decide to target them, failing that they can be partial to squid, Prawn and sometimes Ragworm.

 Splash point is a popular mark with local anglers as it can fish well at times, fishing at night in winter or when the water temp increases around the end of April it starts to fish better.